isomerpages/edb-pix/_build-your-team/Relocate key employees/Prepare employees for their move to Singapore.md

 <br>

+### Understanding how it is like to live in Singapore

+The Singapore Global Network has <a target="_blank" href="https://singaporeglobalnetwork.gov.sg/guides/">a series of guides</a> which covers many aspects of living and working in Singapore.

+You can also read <a target="_blank" href="https://www.edb.gov.sg/en/setting-up-in-singapore/business-guides/guide-to-living-in-singapore.html">this guide</a> to get a snapshot of living expenses in Singapore and find out about the health care, housing and public transport options available.

 ### Find housing in Singapore

 Most expatriates would consider renting when first relocating to Singapore.
 You may wish to explore property portals such as <a target="_blank" href="https://www.propertyguru.com.sg/">PropertyGuru</a> or <a target="_blank" href="https://www.99.co/">99.co</a> for rental options across different areas in Singapore.

 You can also consider co-living or serviced residences, which may provide greater flexibility as they offer shorter lease periods.
 Dollars and Sense, a local personal finance website, <a target="_blank" href="https://dollarsandsense.sg/price-guide-co-living-spaces-serviced-apartments/">offers a comprehensive guide to co-living and serviced residences in Singapore</a>.

-For more comprehensive information, read this <a target="_blank" href="https://singaporeglobalnetwork.gov.sg/guides/settling-in-sg/">guide to Settling in Singapore</a> by the Singapore Global Network which covers many other aspects of living and working in Singapore, beyond housing.

 [Back to top](#moving-to-singapore)<br>